LakshmiNarayan15/FullstackWebDevProj/README.md

 ·Extract the zip file "Leaf-Now(FSWD Proj)" and open the folder in VS Code.

-·Due to the lack of coordination and cooperation of my team members and the lack of knowledge of concepts within myself(as I am a beginner), this is the best we could do.
+·This project folder contains the front end part for the LeafNow project, it includes the html file,css file(for login.html),js file(for login.html).
-This project folder contains the front end part for the LeafNow project, it includes the html file,css file(for login.html),js file(for login.html).
+Due to the lack of knowledge of concepts within myself(as I am a beginner) and my teammates, this is the best we could do.

 Please check it out--Lakshmi Naryan(team leader)